rohansanjay/reading/Self Development/The_Charisma_Myth.md

 - "Charisma makes people want to do what you want them to do."(2)
 - "Make others feel impressive, intelligent, and fascinating."
 (13)
 - "Because so few of us are ever fully present, if you can even manage a few moments of full presence from time to time, you'll make quite an impact."
 (16)
-- "Whatever your mind believes, your body will manifest" (24)
+- "Whatever your mind believes, your body will manifest."
+(24)
+- "An ounce of prevention is worth a pound of cure."
+(29)

 ### To Do